Ahmed-fsociety/BOFT-Organizer/README.md

 # Elbaroudy Organizer

-Python app that organizes files in a given folder based on their file type
+Python app that organizes files in a given folder based on their file type works only on windows